Flowers, candy, red hearts and romance. That's what Valentine's

 who was to judge him in line with the Roman law at the time was a man called Asterius,

-who's daughter was blind.
+whose daughter was blind.
 He was supposed to have prayed with and healed the young

 girl with such astonishing effect that Asterius himself became Christian as a